Jean Moulin University Lyon 3

 The Jean Moulin University Lyon 3 (Université Jean Moulin Lyon 3), also referred to as Lyon 3, is one of the three public universities of Lyon, France.
-It is named after the French Resistance fighter Jean Moulin and specialises in Law, Politics, Philosophy, Management and languages.
+It is named after the French Resistance fighter Jean Moulin and specialises in Law, Politics, Philosophy, Management, and Languages.

-It is under the purview of the Academy of Lyon.
+The university is under the purview of the Academy of Lyon.
 A total of 27,000 students study there for undergraduate and postgraduate degrees.
-The university is a member of the University of Lyon, the Coimbra Group and the European University Association (EUA).
+It is a member of the University of Lyon, the Coimbra Group and the European University Association (EUA).

 History

 University Lyon 3 was established in the early 1970s (26 July 1973), part of the reorganisation of higher education following the events of May 68 that rocked the academic world.
-It was named after Jean Moulin, a wartime resistance leader who was captured in Lyon.
+In 1969, the old university of Lyon was first split into a university dedicated to medicine and natural sciences (Claude Bernard University Lyon 1) and another one regrouping all other faculties, which was soon separated between what became Lumière University Lyon 2, a university for social sciences and arts, primarily located in a suburban campus, and Jean Moulin University Lyon 3, a downtown university centered around the faculties of law and philosophy and the school of management.
+The new university was named after Jean Moulin, a wartime resistance leader who was captured in Lyon.
 It is one of the largest institutions within the University of Lyon attracting over 27,000 students, including over 4,000 international students.
 It specialises in the humanities and social sciences.

 Campuses

-The university is located on three different campuses: the first one, called "Les Quais", is by the Rhône (river), the second, called "Manufacture des Tabacs" in the south part of Lyon, and the last one in Bourg-en-Bresse, about 70km north of the city.
+The university is located on three different campuses: the first one, called "Les Quais", is by the Rhône (river), the second, called "Manufacture des Tabacs" in the south part of Lyon, and the last one in Bourg-en-Bresse, about 70 km north of the city.